Rosalind Franklin University of Medicine and Science: Recent expansions

 In 2011, the university opened its fifth school, the College of Pharmacy, which is housed in the William J. and Elizabeth L. Morningstar Interprofessional Education Center (IPEC).
 The IPEC, which opened in July 2011, is a three-story, 23,000-square-foot building.
 The College of Pharmacy graduated its first class in 2015.

 The university has seen massive construction projects to its campus in the past few years.
 The Rothstein Warden Centennial Learning Center, a three-level, 73,000-square-foot building, opened in late 2013.
 Designed with input from students, faculty, and staff, it was intended to promote interprofessional learning and collaboration between students and faculty.
 Features of the new building include lecture and learning labs, computer labs, recreation areas, a media room, a fitness center, a group aerobics room, and a new cafeteria.
-The building was named jointly after longtime Board of Trustees chair and public health activist Ruth Rothstein and current chair Gail Warden.
+The building was named jointly after longtime Board of Trustees chair and public health activist Ruth Rothstein and Gail Warden, another longtime board member who also served as chair.

 Two other new areas have been added to the Health Sciences Building.
 The Margot A. Surridge Student Welcome Center opened in the fall of 2014.
 The DeWitt C. Baldwin Institute for Interprofessional Education opened in 2014 and was dedicated on May 15 of that year.
 The Baldwin Institute is dedicated to advancing interprofessional education and practice in medical and health professions.
 It is named in honor of DeWitt Baldwin, who is often recognized as the father of interprofessional education.

 A statue of Rosalind Franklin was also unveiled in front of the school in May 2014; Franklin's niece and nephew attended the ceremony.

 The university's Center for Advanced Simulation in Healthcare at Northwestern Medicine Huntley Hospital, which opened in 2017 in Huntley, is a 30,000 square foot “virtual health system” that uses modern technology and simulation-based training models to help students master clinical skills and behaviors in a realistic, work-based environment.
 The center is operated by RFU's Department of Healthcare Simulation, which is accredited by the Society for Simulation in Healthcare.

-A new research park, the Innovation and Research Park, was announced on September 8, 2017.
-The $50 million facility will be over 100,000 square feet of lab, office, and research space.
-The building is scheduled to open in the fall of 2019.
+In January 2020, the university opened its $50 million Innovation and Research Park, a four-story, 100,000-square-foot addition on the north side of campus.
+Two-thirds of the building's space is allocated to RFU research labs and six disease-based centers, while the remaining third houses private healthcare industries and startups.

+In 2022, the university launched a College of Nursing, the first of its kind in Lake County, Illinois, with initial programs offering a Master of Science in Nursing for Entry to Practice and Doctor of Nursing Practice-Psychiatric Mental Health Nurse Practitioner.
+RFU's existing Doctor of Nursing Practice-Nurse Anesthesia program was also transferred to the new college.